PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 ![QGC Mode Assignment](../../assets/middleware/ros2/px4_ros2_interface_lib/qgc_mode_assignment.png)

 :::note
-PX4 ensures a given mode is always assignment to the same index by storing a hash of the mode name.
+PX4 ensures a given mode is always assigned to the same index by storing a hash of the mode name.
 This makes it independent of startup ordering in case of multiple external modes.
 :::

 ### Replacing an Internal Mode

-An external mode can replace an existing internal mode, such as RTL.
+An external mode can replace an existing internal mode, such as [Return](../flight_modes/return.md) mode (RTL).
 By doing so, whenever RTL gets selected (through the user or a failsafe situation), the external mode is used instead of the internal one.
 The internal one is only used as a fallback when the external one becomes unresponsive or crashes.

 The replacement mode can be set in the settings of the `ModeBase` constructor: